cosmos/sdk-tutorials/academy/3-my-own-chain/game-wager.md

 	mockgen -source=x/checkers/types/expected_keepers.go -destination=testutil/mock_types/expected_keepers.go
 ```

-At any time, you can rebuild the mocks them with:
+At any time, you can rebuild the mocks with:

 <CodeGroup>